return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_connector_c.rst

      value of link-status is "GOOD".
 If something fails during or after modeset, the kernel driver may set this to "BAD" and issue a hotplug uevent.
 Drivers should update this value using \ :c:func:`drm_mode_connector_set_link_status_property`\ .
+non_desktop:
+     Indicates the output should be ignored for purposes of displaying a standard desktop environment or console.
+This is most likely because the output device is not rectilinear.

 Connectors also have one standardized atomic property: